How to Prevent Damage from Wood Rot

 Wood rot can lead to severe structural damage in your home.
-Not only does it ruin your beautiful floors, door, panel, walls, or details, but it leads to your structure rotting and cracking.
+Not only can it ruin your beautiful floors, doors, or walls, but it can lead to the structure or your home rotting and cracking.
 What starts as a cosmetic imperfection can lead to a damaged foundation.

 A rotting wooden floor can begin to warp and dry incorrectly.
 This to uneven pressure on the walls.
 Once the walls have uneven pressure, tension builds against the walls.
 If the walls crack, then cracking can continue down into the foundation.

 Wood Rot Can Affect:

 - Chimneys surrounded by wooden mantles can lose support and begin to cave over time.
 Cracks in the chimney are costly and extremely dangerous.

 - If you have wooden doors, a rotting door can be warped and lead to cracks in the walls.